 Join us LIVE online for this hands-on training and learn how to provide quick and effective pain management for the enhanced mobility of your clients with Cupping Therapy.
 Interested in learning how to educate your clients on the ways in which a program of Cupping Therapy fits perfectly into their wellness activities?
 Let's delve into the history, theory, research and ethics in Cupping Therapy in order that you have a volume of knowledge not only about how best to provide this treatment, but also how to explain it, how to recognize contraindications, and how to enhance overall client retention.

 This Cupping course is unique in that we do not focus on any one 'type' of Cupping Therapy but ratherfocus on the research available and the types of treatments that can be provided using the various products in the marketplace.
 This approach provides you with the knowledge and skill on how to use a number of different types of cups to achieve the overall therapeutic outcome your clients are looking for.

 We provide you with information on how to treat common client complaints by using Cupping Therapy for the overall outcome of your client’ treatment plan.
-We will review the functional anatomy of the musculoskeletal system of the body and how to enhance circulation using Cupping Therapy and provide the techniques to use that are specific for the treatment of injuries and enhancing mobility.
 There is evidence that Cupping Therapy can influence the nervous system and has been shown to influence research subjects' perception of pain...so join us and discover the ways that you can make a big difference in your clients' wellness journey.

 Save your body and your hands and most importantly, discover how the versatility of Cupping Therapy can transform your practice into life changing bodywork.